Picture of flowers in front of a Decathlon store

 Picture of plants in front a Decathlon store

-For the first time, DECATHLON defined a biodiversity trajectory and aims to reduce its annual impact on terrestrial ecosystems by 6% in scopes 1, 2 and 34 by 2026, based on the impacts measured in 2021.
+- DECATHLON refined its biodiversity trajectory and aims to reduce the annual loss of terrestrial ecosystems by 13% in scopes 1, 2 and 368 by 2026, compared to the impacts measured in 2021.

 To go further